 Posture and your spine

 Posture is about far more than looking confident.
-If you sit for hours a day at your desk, or have the common habit of standing off balance, you could be doing gradual damage to your spine, shoulders and lower back.
-Good news is that balancing books on your head while walking in a straight line isn’t the only way to correct it.
+If you sit for hours a day at your desk, or have the common habit of standing off balance, you could be doing gradual damage to your neck, shoulders and lower back.
+Good news is that balancing books on your head while walking in a straight line isn’t the only way to correct your posture.

 Understanding your spine

-Your spine is designed around three curves that support weight baring and distribution.
+Your spine is designed around three curves that support weight bearing and distribution.
 Like the structure of a bridge, these curves act like arches to transfer the load and distribute the stress.

 So just how important is good posture?